 Environmentally speaking, there are good and bad ways to go about pearl farming.
 The oysters need to be cleaned regularly and are therefore kept in cages or nets underwater for easy access.

 Keeping them in shallower water minimises the physical disruption when cleaning time comes around and allows small aquatic creatures to naturally clean the shells of the oysters.

 Furthermore, oysters are filter feeders that purify coastal waters by absorbing nitrogen and heavy metal pollutants.
-If you are in the market for cultured pearls and are concerned about the ethical implications of the industry, do a bit of research on companies that use sustainable and eco-friendly methods in their farming.
+If you are in the market for cultured pearl and are concerned about the ethical implications of the industry, do a bit of research on companies that use sustainable and eco-friendly methods in their farming.